Live From SF Sketchfest 2020

 So it's the Irish Republican Army Prose Writing Conference.

+It's the IRA.
 What does the IRA stand for there?

 International Reading Association.
+International Reading Association.

-You've got some extremely beautiful dot matrix clip art of quills.
+You've got some extremely beautiful dot matrix clip art of quills and scrolls on either side

 that speaks to the authenticity as this being a document from 1991 to 1992.
+Next slide, please.

-And here is your winning entry:
+And here is your winning entry.
+Yeah.

-The Squirrel and the Wolf.
+The squirrel and the wolf.

-De Soto is the story about a dentist who is a mouse
+Now, for those of you who do not know, Dr. De Soto is the story about a dentist who is a mouse

 who,

 look, why are you laughing?
+Anyone can be a dentist.

 Just like anyone can be a Dracula.
+That's right.

+It's a fox.
 A fox has a toothache, and so he goes to a widely renowned dentist who's very good at what he does, this mouse.

 And the mouse and his wife are nervous about accepting a fox as a patient, but they do.
+And then the fox gets hungry in the middle of the procedure.

 And Dr.

-DeSoto is so small, he's got to climb into the fox's mouth to fill the cavity or do whatever work he's doing.
+DeSoto is so small, he's got to climb into the fox's mouth. to fill the cavity or do whatever work he's doing.

 Yeah, that's the suspenseful bit.